 Lewinsky storms offstage after ‘off limits’ Clinton question

-Monica Lewinsky has said she stormed offstage at a Jerusalem event because of an interviewer’s “off limits” question about former president Bill Clinton.
+Monica Lewinsky said that she stormed offstage at a Jerusalem speaking event because of an interviewer’s “off limits” question about former President Bill Clinton.

-The former White House intern turned anti-bullying activist tweeted that there were agreed-upon parameters regarding the topics of her conversation about the perils of the internet.
+The former White House intern turned anti-bullying activist tweeted that there were agreed-upon parameters regarding the topics of her televised conversation on Monday night with a well-known Israeli news anchor, following a speech she gave about the perils of the internet.

-She called Israeli news anchor Yonit Levi’s first question about her relationship with Mr Clinton a “blatant disregard for our agreement”.
+She called Yonit Levi’s first question about her relationship with Clinton a “blatant disregard for our agreement”.

-Ms Levi asked Ms Lewinsky if she still expected a personal apology from Mr Clinton over the fallout from the scandal of their affair 20 years ago.
+Ms Levi, the main anchor of Israel’s top-rated evening newscast, asked Ms Lewinsky if she still expected a personal apology from Clinton over the fallout from the scandal of their affair 20 years ago.

 Ms Lewinsky responded: “I’m so sorry.
 I’m not going to be able to do this.”